fyrworx4/thanus/README.md

-# THANOS
+# TH&NUS
-The Hacking And Networking Offensive Suite
+The Hacking And Networking Utility Suite